July 26, 2007

 "I did that too!
 I remember doing that one night!"

 At least today nobody suffers.
 There is air conditioning.
 Nobody would dream of going outside looking for a gust of breeze, not even an ignorant little kid.
 We don't go into the natural air except for emergencies when we have to brave those few moments between the air conditioning of the house and the air conditioning of the car.
-Outdoor living, pictured so elegantly in the catalogues and television shows which feature recipes to be cooked on the grill, is not even attempted in the buggy, muggy Deep South.
+Outdoor living, pictured so elegantly in the catalogues for outdoor furniture and television shows which feature recipes to be cooked on the grill, is not even attempted in the buggy, muggy Deep South.
 Our porches tend to be glassed in.